 What is a mortgage?

-A mortgage is a loan used to finance the purchase of real estate, typically a home.
-The property being purchased serves as collateral for the mortgage.
+A mortgage is a loan that finances the purchase of real estate, typically a home, with the property being purchased serving as collateral.
 Mortgages allow buyers to pay for a home over time through monthly instalments at an agreed interest rate.

 How is a mortgage different from a standard loan?